Arithmetic finiteness of very irregular varieties: Proof of theorems , and

-Since $\cG$ is finite it suffices to prove the statement for varieties $X\in \cS$ such that $\Stab_A(X)$ equals one fixed $G \in \cG$.
-In this case pick an ample line bundle $M$ on the abelian variety $B:= A/G$.
-The line bundle $\pi^\ast M$ on $A$ is ample where $\pi \colon A \to B$ is the projection.
-Moreover the function $H\to \bbQ[z]$ associating to $h\in H$ the Hilbert polynomial of $\cX_h$ with respect to $\pi^\ast M$ takes finitely many values.
-Again by treating each polynomial separately we may suppose that all varieties $X \in \cS$ have the same Hilbert polynon presence ofmial $Q$ with respect to $\pi^\ast M$.
-Then the subvarieties $X/ G\into B$ are nondivisible and have Hilbert polynomial $Q/|G|$ with respect to $M$.
-It follows from \cref{Thm:DivisibileExtrinsic} applied to (the unique abelian scheme over $\cO_{K, \Sigma}$ extending) $B$ that the set
+Since~$\cG$ is finite it suffices to prove the statement for varieties~$X\in \cF$ whose stabilizer~$\Stab_A(X)$ equals a fixed~$G \in \cG$.
+In this case, pick an ample line bundle~$M$ on the abelian variety~$B:= A/G$.
+The line bundle~$\pi^\ast M$ on~$A$ is ample where~$\pi \colon A \to B$ is the projection.
+Moreover the function~$H\to \bbQ[z]$ associating to~$h\in H$ the Hilbert polynomial of~$\cX_h$ with respect to~$\pi^\ast M$ takes finitely many values.
+Again, by treating each polynomial separately, we may suppose that all varieties~$X \in \cF$ have the same Hilbert polynomial~$Q$ with respect to~$\pi^\ast M$.
+Then the subvarieties~$X/ G\into B$ are nondivisible and have Hilbert polynomial~$Q/|G|$ with respect to~$M$.
+It follows from the nondivisible case applied to~$B$ that the set